Rangers Sports Network

 The Rangers Sports Network (RSN) is a part-time regional sports network owned by Rangers Sports Media & Entertainment, the media division of the Texas Rangers of Major League Baseball.

 Since the 2025 Rangers season, RSN has produced and broadcast the team's regional games, succeeding Bally Sports Southwest.
-Similarly to MLB Local Media, its game broadcasts are distributed via ad-hoc arrangements with television providers within the Rangers' regional footprint, while the sports streaming platform Victory+ hosts direct to consumer (DTC) and TV Everywhere streaming options.
+Similarly to MLB Local Media, its game broadcasts are distributed via ad-hoc arrangements with television providers within the Rangers' regional footprint, while the social sports platform Bzzr hosts direct to consumer (DTC) and TV Everywhere streaming options.
 RSN also syndicates a package of games throughout the season to a network of Gray Media and Nexstar broadcast television stations.

 History

 The Texas Rangers were one of several Dallas teams impacted by the bankruptcy of Diamond Sports Group (now Main Street Sports Group), the owner of the Bally Sports (now FanDuel Sports Network) regional sports networks.
 The team's contract with Diamond's Bally Sports Southwest expired following the 2024 season, and was not renewed.
 Diamond also opted out of its contracts with the NBA's Dallas Mavericks and NHL's Dallas Stars, leading to both teams adopting new distribution models for their regional broadcasts; the Mavs partnered with Tegna Inc. and Endeavor Streaming to air its games on KFAA-TV and a direct-to-consumer (DTC) streaming service known as MavsTV, while the Stars partnered with A Parent Media Co. to launch Victory+, a free service that would stream the team's games.

 The Rangers were reported to be pursuing the distribution of games via multiple platforms, including a streaming platform and ad-hoc agreements with local television providers; this "direct-to-distributor" model would be similar to MLB Local Media, except that the telecasts would be produced in-house by the team rather than by Major League Baseball.
 Ahead of official announcements, the Rangers announced on January 15 that it had reached an agreement with Victory+ to host a DTC subscription service.

 On January 27, 2025, the team officially announced that the new service would be known as the Rangers Sports Network (RSN).
-The team also announced the formation of a new division known as Rangers Sports Media & Entertainment; the subsidiary will house both RSN and Rev Entertainment—a sister event production and marketing firm.
+The team also announced the formation of a new division known as Rangers Sports Media & Entertainment.
+The subsidiary will house both RSN and Rev Entertainment, a sister event production and marketing firm.

+On July 15, 2026, the Rangers announced that the streaming component of RSN would be dropped from Victory+ effective immediately, and move to BZZR, a startup backed by one of the Rangers' minority owners.
+This decision was reportedly motivated by concerns surrounding the financial stability of Victory+.
+RSN stated that customers would be able to migrate their subscriptions to Bzzr.